qcx201/CAtrade/README.md

 The trade deficit with Canada is dwarfed by those of other US trade partners like China and Germany. [source]

 So why did he really start all this trouble?
-My pet theory is that he did not like being cuckolded by Justin Trudeau.
+My favourite pet theory is that he did not like being [cuckolded](https://www.urbandictionary.com/define.php?term=Cuckold) by Justin Trudeau.

 It goes back to a G7 summit in 2019, where a photo of Trudeau kissing Melania, with an oblivious Trump holding her hand, went viral.
 One French news outlet (of course) lead with the headline, ["Look of lust."](https://www.france24.com/en/20190827-papers-indonesia-names-new-capital-borneo-israel-lebanon-melania-trudeau-g7-photo)